urix360/ChatApp/README.md

 # ChatApp
-Internet based messaging app using google Firebase Firestore as a backend database to store and retrieve our messages from the cloud.
+Internet based messaging app using google Firebase Firestore as a backend database to store and retrieve the messages from the cloud.

 ![](flashChatScreenShot%202.jpg)